-If you envision it being as cool as Jon Snow fighting a White Walker King, you’re pretty damn close.
+If you envision it being as cool as Jon Snow fighting a White Walker King, you’re pretty darn close.

 I’d argue he’s in a solid athletic position: hips back, chest out, knees softly bent, so that he’s ready to dodge left or right at any given moment.
 If he were stiff-legged and too tall, he’d get rocked and die.

 Another side note: I just related athletic stance to Game of Thrones.
 I’m good.